Canon T1i vs Olympus E-M5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Olympus OM-D E-M5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T1i and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the E-M5 was followed by the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T1i and E-M5 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Olympus E-M5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T1i and the Olympus E-M5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.